ngangchill/Craftsman/index.md

     | | | | +- 001_add_session.php
     | | | | +- 002_add_other_stuff.php

-Run the Migration command with the `--path` option:
+Run the Migration command with the `--path` argument:

-    php vendor/bin/craftsman migration:latest --path="application/libraries/fooLib"
+    php vendor/bin/craftsman migrate:latest --path="application/libraries/fooLib"

-And that's all, your migrations are now independent.
+And your migrations are now independent.

-In your database you can see that every component have a version assigned:
+In your database you can see that every component have an assigned version:

     mysql> SELECT * FROM ci_migrations;